+The term “natural infrastructure” means infrastructure that uses, restores, or emulates natural ecological processes and—

+is created through the action of natural physical, geological, biological, and chemical processes over time;

+is created by human design, engineering, and construction to emulate or act in concert with natural processes; or

+involves the use of plants, soils, and other natural features, including through the creation, restoration, or preservation of vegetated areas using materials appropriate to the region to manage stormwater and runoff, to attenuate flooding and storm surges, to stabilize shorelines, and for other related purposes.

 The term "outer Continental Shelf energy activity" means any exploration for, or any development or production of, oil or natural gas from the outer Continental Shelf (as defined in section 1331(a) of Title 43) or the siting, construction, expansion, or operation of any new or expanded energy facilities directly required by such exploration, development, or production.

-The term "person" means any individual; any corporation, partnership, association, or other entity organized or existing under the laws of any state; the Federal Government; any state, regional, or local government; or any entity of any such Federal, state, regional, or local government.
+The term "person" means any individual; any corporation, partnership, association, or other entity organized or existing under the laws of any State; the Federal Government; any State, regional, or local government; or any entity of any such Federal, State, regional, or local government.

-The term "public facilities and public services" means facilities or services which are financed, in whole or in part, by any state or political subdivision thereof, including, but not limited to, highways and secondary roads, parking, mass transit, docks, navigation aids, fire and police protection, water supply, waste collection and treatment (including drainage), schools and education, and hospitals and health care.
+The term "public facilities and public services" means facilities or services which are financed, in whole or in part, by any State or political subdivision thereof, including, but not limited to, highways and secondary roads, parking, mass transit, docks, navigation aids, fire and police protection, water supply, waste collection and treatment (including drainage), schools and education, and hospitals and health care.
 Such term may also include any other facility or service so financed which the Secretary finds will support increased population.

 The term "Secretary" means the Secretary of Commerce.